bartop-io/bartop/README.md

 Once installed, start a local instance of the database:
 * `npm run database`

+Look to the RethinkDB docs for instructions on creating a new database.
+The default database, 'test', is reserved for running the integration tests.
+Using this as your development DB will have pretty unfortunate consequences.
+Make sure to add your created DB name to your `.env` file.

 Make sure to start the database before starting the API server.